iheanyinjokuobi/GuessNumber/README.md

 Open a pull request.
 License

-This project is licensed under the [Your License Here] - see the LICENSE file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.